ispyb/py-ispyb/docs/auth.md

 ### `DummyAuthentication`

 Provides easy authentication for tests.
-Roles listed in the password field are given.
+Permissions listed in the password field are given.

-### `KeycloakDBRolesAuthentication`
+### `KeycloakDBGroupsAuthentication`

-Provides authentication using keycloak with DB-managed roles.
+Provides authentication using keycloak with DB-managed groups.

 ### `LdapAuthentication`

-Provides authentication using LDAP users and roles.
+Provides authentication using LDAP users and groups.

 ### Implementing new plugins

 New plugins should implement one of the two following classes :

--   **AbstractAuthentication** : plugin should override `get_auth(self, username, password, token)` method and return a tuple `(username, [roles])`
+-   **AbstractAuthentication** : plugin should override `get_user_and_groups(self, username, password, token)` method and return a tuple `(username, groups[])`
--   **AbstractDBRolesAuthentication** : plugin should override `get_person(self, username, password, token)` methode and return a `pyispyb.core.models.Person` object.
-Roles managment is delegated to ISPyB database.
+-   **AbstractDBGroupsAuthentication** : plugin should override `get_person(self, username, password, token)` method and return a `pyispyb.core.models.Person` object.
+Groups managment is delegated to ISPyB database.

 ---